Voter Registration FAQ

 Answering the city census each year ensures that your name will remain on the voting list once you have registered.
 If you move within the city, inform the Election Commission in writing about your change of address (see “How do I change my address for voting?”).
 If you were previously registered in another city or town, re-registration from the new address is necessary.
 You may also inform the Commission if your name changes and you wish to change it for the voting list.
 Massachusetts state law does not require that you vote in order to keep your name on the voting list.

 How can I get a letter verifying that I am a registered voter?

 Voter registration letters or cards are not necessary for voting purposes.
 However, you may go to the Election Commission office and make a request for a letter verifying that you are a registered voter.
 A $2.00 fee is charged for issuing a voter registration letter.
-You may also mail a receipt along with a check of $2.44 (fee and postage) made payable to the City of Cambridge.
+You may also mail a request along with a check for $2 + postage, made payable to the City of Cambridge.